Editor’s Note: You can learn more about community measurement strategy by enrolling in our latest online course, The Community MBA. Learn more here.

-Alternative Metrics: Retention, Diversity, Maturity
+Alternative Community Health Metrics: Retention, Diversity, Maturity

-A. Measuring Community Retention
+1. Measuring Community Retention

 A retention rate measures the number of members who remain active in your community compared to the number of people who leave or become inactive.
-This is a good metric in particular for established communities because much of the history, information, and know-how is held by long-time members.
+This is a good metric for established communities because much of the history, information, and know-how is held by long-time members.
 They need to remain involved long enough to pass that on to newer members.

 Marketing and sales commonly use retention rates, so this is a number your organization will already understand.